 Will I ever trust this person again?

 While it has not been a pleasant experience emotionally speaking.
 It has taught me valuable life lessons or two, really more lessons than I can count.
 I never want to ostracize someone or cause hurt with my words or actions.
-Karma consequences is the sum of a person's actions in this and previous states of existence.
+Karma consequences are the sum of a person's actions in this and previous states of existence.
 Viewed as deciding their fate in future existences.
 This relates to the judgment of God in scripture and the tenant of Christianity we ultimately reap what we have sown.
 What comes around goes around.

-When I see walls come up in friendships, or family, or your mate, I never want to turn my back and leave a wall looming in the wake of a disaster.
+When I see walls come up in friendships or family, or your mate, I never want to turn my back and leave a wall looming in the wake of a disaster.
 To me, some people are worth letting go or letting go of them to save your soul.
 It’s hard to put out the fire when someone keeps adding fuel.

 When a person you love has torn your heart out with their words or actions, the war between your flesh and the war between what you know from right or wrong rages inside.
 Our nature rarely immediately wants to forgive a person who has hurt us.
 Our flesh often wants to hold on to the wound, to rehash it over and over in our minds.
 Then we let the hurt simmer until it boils over into full-blown anger and resentment.
 Left unchecked, this can cause unforgiveness which can fester and twist inside of us until we become old and bitter.